Johnconfit/exercise_restfulapi_variant_build/README.md

 To achieve we have used :
 - Clean architecture which helps to create separation between different layers of our app, which improves maintainability, modularity and testability.
-- Flavor to create different variants of builds, with the same code we can run different apps which different packages name.
+- Flavor to create different variants of builds, with the same code we can run different apps which different packages name. (added and work for Android and iOS).
 - Riverpod for our state management.

 To properly run the app, we need to create the run configuration for each variant.